mponza/keyphrase-annotation/README.md

  * `inspec-train`, `inspec-val` or `inspec-test` for Inspec training, validation or test datasets, respectively.
  * `nus` for the NUSkeyphraseCorpus dataset.

-You can also annotate all datasets by typing:
+You can also annotate all datasets at once by typing:

 	python keyphrase-annotation annotate_all output_dir

-and the annotations for each dataset will be saved the corresponding in folder into `output_dir` (example: the annotations of the DUC-2001 dataset will be saved into `output_dir/duc`).
+and the annotations for each dataset will be saved in the corresponding folder inside `output_dir` (for example, the annotations of the DUC-2001 dataset will be saved into `output_dir/duc`).

 Output
 ------

 For each document a json file with TagMe annotations will be generated in the specified folder.
 Each json file has the following structure:

 	{
 		"tagme":